Jesus: Christianity

-Most Christians believe that Jesus is both human and the Son of God.
+Most branches of Christianity believe that Jesus is both human and the Son of God.
 While there has been theological debate over his nature, (Note: Following the Apostolic Age, there was fierce and often politicized debate in the early church on many interrelated issues.
 Christology was a major focus of these debates, and was addressed at every one of the first seven ecumenical councils.
 Some early beliefs viewed Jesus as ontologically subordinate to the Father (Subordinationism), and others considered him an aspect of the Father rather than a separate person (Sabellianism), both were condemned as heresies by the Catholic Church.
 The Church resolved the issues in ancient councils, which established the Holy Trinity, with Jesus both fully human and fully God.)
 Trinitarian Christians generally believe that Jesus is the Logos, God's incarnation and God the Son, both fully divine and fully human.
 The doctrine of the Trinity is not universally accepted among Christians.
 With the Reformation, Christians such as Michael Servetus and the Socinians started questioning the ancient creeds that had established Jesus's two natures.
 Nontrinitarian Christian groups include the Church of Jesus Christ of Latter-day Saints, Unitarians and Jehovah's Witnesses.

 Christians revere not only Jesus but also his name.
 Devotions to the Holy Name of Jesus go back to the earliest days of Christianity.
 These devotions and feasts exist in both Eastern and Western Christianity.

 Judaism

 Judaism rejects the idea of Jesus (or any future Jewish messiah) being God, or a mediator to God, or part of a Trinity.
 It holds that Jesus is not the messiah, arguing that he neither fulfilled the messianic prophecies in the Tanakh nor embodied the personal qualifications of the Messiah.
 Jews argue that Jesus did not fulfil prophecies to build the Third Temple, gather Jews back to Israel, bring world peace, and unite humanity under the God of Israel.
 Furthermore, according to Jewish tradition, there were no prophets after Malachi, who delivered his prophecies in the 5th century BC.

-Judaic criticism of Jesus is long-standing, and includes a range of stories in the Talmud, written and compiled from the 3rd to the 5th century AD.
+Judaic criticism of Jesus is long-standing and includes a range of stories found in the Talmud, written and compiled between the 3rd and 5th centuries.
 In one such story, Yeshu HaNozri ('Jesus the Nazarene'), a lewd apostate, is executed by the Jewish high court for spreading idolatry and practising magic.
 According to some, the form Yeshu is an acronym which in Hebrew reads "may his name and memory be blotted out".
 The majority of contemporary scholars consider that this material provides no information on the historical Jesus.
 The Mishneh Torah, a late 12th-century work of Jewish law written by Moses Maimonides, states that Jesus is a "stumbling block" who makes "the majority of the world to err and serve a god other than the Lord".

-Medieval Hebrew literature contains the anecdotal "Episode of Jesus" (known also as Toledot Yeshu), in which Jesus is described as being the son of Joseph, the son of Pandera (see: Episode of Jesus).
-The account portrays Jesus as an impostor.
+Mediaeval Hebrew literature contains the anecdotal "Episode of Jesus" (known also as Toledot Yeshu), in which Jesus is described as being the son of Joseph, the son of Pandera (see: Episode of Jesus).
+The account portrays Jesus as an imposter.